hmcts/openid-connect-demos/README.md

 supports authentication using `access_token` and `id_token`
 as `Authentication: Bearer` tokens.

+This is for a Backend Api that wants to make use of RBAC and not just simple oauth2 authentication.

 #### Getting Started
 To run the demo project you will need to update some values in `application.yaml`